AIPowerGrid/multi-bridge/README.md

 - **KoboldAI Integration:**
   Connect to any KoboldAI-compatible endpoint to use those models.

+- **Intelligent Model Naming:**
+  Automatically prefixes model names with the API domain (e.g., "openai/gpt-3.5-turbo") for better visibility in the horde.
+Uses "gridbridge" prefix for localhost or IP addresses.

 - **Unified Configuration:**
   All settings are managed via `bridgeData.yaml` so that you can specify the API type, model, URLs, and other options in one place. `bridgeData_template.yaml` is provided as a starting point.